jdkandersson/flake8-docstrings-complete/README.md

   attributes section.
 9. If an attributes section is in the class docstring, the attributes section contains no attributes the class doesn't have.
-10. There is only one section for each of the arguments, return value, yield value, raises and attributes.

 Note:
 * `self` and `cls` are not counted as arguments.